Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is December 31, 1862.

 Location.
 35° 47.221′ N, 88° 23.107′ W. Marker is in Parkers Crossroads, Tennessee, in Henderson County.
-Marker can be reached from Federal Lane, 0.2 miles east of Tennessee Route 22, on the right when traveling east.
+It can be reached from Federal Lane 0.2 miles east of Tennessee Route 22, on the right when traveling east.
 Marker is located along the South Battlefield Trail, at Auto Tour Stop No. 7 of the Parker's Crossroads Battlefield Auto Tour.
 Touch for map.
 Marker is in this post office area: Wildersville TN 38388, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Concealed Assault (a few steps from this marker); Casualties of War (within shouting distance of this marker); A Dogged Defense
+At least 8 other markers are within walking distance of this marker: A Concealed Assault (a few steps from this marker); Casualties of War (within shouting distance of this marker); A Dogged Defense

 Freeman's Battery Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, July 24, 2021
+Photographed by Darren Jefferson Clay, July 24, 2021

 2. Freeman's Battery Marker